BankIDNorge/bankid-app-activation-spi/bankid-app-api.md

-# API endpoints required by Vipps from the bank
+# BankID app API guide

 The BankID app is HA2-mechanism in the BankID infrastructure.
 This implies that the RA-system of the bank issuing the users BankID, must support the HA2-mechanism _bapp_.
 When a user downloads and activates the BankID app, Vipps will send